Canon R6 Mark II High ISO Test

 Disadvantages

 The biggest drawback is the loss of image quality.
 The high ISO comparison illustration below will help you understand what the potential disadvantages of using high ISO.
+The ocean scene was NOT shot with the R6 Mark II.
 Reduced image quality (IQ) shows up as a grainy look to your photo.
 The higher your ISO setting then the more noise and reduction in sharpness you get.

 High ISO noise comparison graphicPreviously typical noise levels at various high ISO settings